-In an energy meter application, the 3.3 V power supply ( $V{\rm DD}$ ), is typically generated from the ac line voltage and regulated to 3.3 V by a voltage regulator IC.
-The pre-regulated dc voltage, typically 5 V to 12 V, can be connected to $V{\rm DCIN}$ through a resistor divider.
-A 3.6 V battery can be connected to $V{\rm BAT}$ .
-Figure 24 shows how the ADE7566/ADE7569 power supply inputs would be set up in this application.
+In an energy meter application, the 3.3 V power supply ($V{\rm DD}$) is typically generated from the ac line voltage and regulated to 3.3 V by a voltage regulator IC.
+The preregulated dc voltage, typically 5 V to 12 V, can be connected to $V{\rm DCIN}$ through a resistor divider.
+A 3.6 V battery can be connected to $V{\rm BAT}$.
+Figure 29 shows how the ADE7518 power supply inputs are set up in this application.

-Figure 25 shows the sequence of events that would occur if the main power supply generated by the PSU started to fail in the power meter application shown in Figure 24.
-The SAG detection can provide the earliest warning of a potential problem on $V{\rm DD}$ .
-When a SAG event occurs, the user code can be configured to backup data and prepare for battery switchover if desired.
+Figure 30 shows the sequence of events that occurs if the main power supply generated by the PSU starts to fail in the power meter application shown in Figure 29.
+The SAG detection can provide the earliest warning of a potential problem on $V{\rm DD}$.

+When a SAG event occurs, user code can be configured to back up data and prepare for battery switchover if desired.
 The relative spacing of these interrupts depends on the design of the power supply.

-Figure 26 shows the sequence of events that would occur if the main power supply started to fail in the power meter application shown in Figure 24, with battery switchover on low $V{\rm DCIN}$ or low $V{\rm DD}$ enabled.
+Figure 31 shows the sequence of events that occurs if the main power supply starts to fail in the power meter application shown in Figure 29, with battery switchover on low V{DCIN} or low V{DD} enabled.

-Finally, the transition between $V{DD}$ and $V{BAT}$ and the different Power Supply Modes (see the Operating Modes section) are represented in Figure 28.
+Finally, the transition between $V{\rm DD}$ and V{BAT} and the different power supply modes (see the Operating Modes section) are represented in Figure 32 and Figure 33.

-Figure 24.
+Figure 29.
 Power Supply Management for Energy Meter Application